-Elk Meadows Elementary was built in 1998 and operates on a traditional calendar schedule.
+Elk Meadows Elementary was built in 1998.
 It serves 805 students in grades K – 6.
 The school is located in the southwest corner of Jordan District’s boundaries and serves the Garden Grove, Vista Farms, Elk Meadows, Whispering Sands, Ashford Acres, Cameron Park, Edenview, and Hearthstone subdivisions.

 The mission of Elk Meadows Elementary is to create learners and leaders for today and tomorrow as students strive for personal and academic excellence.
 The staff at Elk Meadows works diligently to create a safe, nurturing learning environment where every student can master basic skills and develop their unique talents and abilities through a variety of learning experiences.
 A strong, positive school climate is established where teachers and parents work in partnership to ensure students gain academic competence, develop social skills, and become responsible citizens.

 Students are expected to develop academically and in personal responsibility by being at school and being on time, working to the best of their ability, obeying school rules, and showing courtesy and respect to all teachers and peers.
 Students are expected to learn self-discipline.
 If serious problems arise, the student, teacher, parents, counselor and principal work as a team to find the best solution for the student.

 - The teacher/student ratio is 1 to 26 in first grade, 1 to 24 in second grade, 1 to 22 in third grade, 1 to 27 in forth grade, 1 to 26 in fifth grade, and 1 to 23 in sixth grade; however, individual class sizes vary.
 Additionally, Elk meadows houses two specialized support units and one diagnostic kindergarten unit.

 - The faculty has a wide range of backgrounds and talents and is comprised of experienced teachers.
 Many have advanced degrees and educational endorsements beyond the required teaching certificate.
 They provide a welcoming environment and strong academic program for our students.